 Teachers use ‘Cued Articulation’ in YR to help children link the ways letter sounds are formed with the sounds themselves.
 To ensure your child is pronouncing the letter sounds correctly we suggest you look at the You Tube video of Jane Passy showing how Cued Articulation is taught.
 ‘Phonics Play’, a website which provides interactive games for children, is also used to make phonics teaching more exciting across the school.
 As well as phonics we teach children how to read and spell ‘tricky words’ which are often the words we use most frequently and aren’t spelt as we would expect, for example the word ‘said’.

 Our core reading books are Big Cat- Letters and Sounds, we have many other books, both from a variety of reading schemes and ‘real’ books for children to read in school and at home.
 As well as 1:1 reading with an adult, children read in small groups with each child reading the same book.
 In this way school staff can teach a specific skill most effectively.
 We value the 1:1 time that parents can spend reading with their children, and we expect children to read a minimum of three times a week at home and ideally every day.

-Children learn how to write in cursive script from YR and are taught to join their handwriting in Y2.
+Children learn how to write in print from YR and are taught to join their handwriting in Y2.
 Many children aren’t ready to write with a pencil when they start school so we encourage them to practise their letter shapes by writing in the air or in sand which helps to develop their arm muscles as well as helping them to learn letter shapes.